bxviu/CMPM-120---Final-Project/README.md

 - Placeholder tilemap for the level

 Motion
-- Player movement using the arrow keys
+- Player movement using the arrows
-- Inventory animating in when player presses shift
+- Inventory animating in when player taps on the inventory
 - Camera moves slightly ahead of player in the direction they are moving

 Progression
-- Player can pick up items using space, which will be added to their inventory
+- Player can pick up items, which will be added to their inventory
 - A timer shows how much time the player has left in the world
 - Additionally, in [scene flow](https://bxviu.github.io/CMPM-120---Final-Project/scene-flow-1.html), there is progression of the story